 by Fran Azzarto

 Drumheads (or “skins,” as they’re sometimes called) have a history as old as the drum itself, although for thousands of years that history went pretty much unchanged.
 Take an animal hide, dry it, stretch it over the shell, secure the hide, and you have a drum.
 This worked fine until the early twentieth century, when the drumset came into vogue and offered drummers the ability to use a complete setup of multiple pieces in a variety of situations, indoors and out.
 Every time a drummer went from playing in a hot club to an outdoor setting, the skins were affected by the change in temperature.
-The animal hide would shrink if it got cold, and it would loosen up in the heat.
 And playing on a drum in the rain was practically impossible.
 In the early 1950s everything changed.
 The DuPont company of Delaware trademarked a new product called Mylar polyester film.
 According to our sources, one of the many original possible applications for Mylar was a drumhead.

 In this article, we are going to take a look at some of the different types of drumheads on the market and how they affect the sound of your drums.
 Of course, there are no hard-and-fast rules about which heads to play for any type of music, but there are certain sonic qualities, as well as performance characteristics, of the various types of drumheads that you can reference as you figure out what would work best for your needs.